eggsurplus/Freshbooks/README.txt

-For another connector example with OAuth: https://github.com/eggsurplus/DropboxPidgin
+For another connector example but with OAuth support: https://github.com/eggsurplus/DropboxPidgin